Artistic and Managing Director

 Sheila Shedd is a professional writer, artist, and educator.
 Her fiction and reviews appear in Fangoria Magazine, The Monster Librarian, ALA’s Signals, and in collections from Sink/Swim Press.
 Her sculpture can be seen online at Toad of the Realm, and at local galleries and art shows.
 Since earning her MA from Virginia Commonwealth University, she’s been teaching Rhetoric and Critical Thinking at ECPI University.
 A California native, Sheila’s into indie-punk, gallows humor, and playing wildly competitive rounds of zombie-themed card games with her family.

-Claire Yenson will graduate from Virginia Commonwealth University in 2013 with dual degrees in theatre and business.
+Claire Yenson graduated from Virginia Commonwealth University in 2013 with dual degrees in theatre and business.
 For Cadence, Claire has served as assistant director for Kimberly Akimbo and the properties assistant for August: Osage County.
 She also holds the unique distinction of having baked an edible prop for all of our shows this season thus far.
 Originally from the Washington, DC area, Claire served as the marketing and management intern at Encore Stage & Studio during the summer of 2011.
-Recently Claire worked in New York City to work as the company management intern at the prestigious Manhattan Theatre Club.
+Recently Claire worked in New York City to work as the company management intern at the prestigious Manhattan Theatre Club, and she moved to New York City in the fall to work at Roundabout Theatre Company/Jim Carnahan Casting, ColdCuts Productions and Dodger Properties, LLC.

 Video Production Associate